soft-eng-practicum/softdev2-resources/content/workshops/docker/_index.md

 ## Dockerfiles

 Say you'd like to slightly customize an image available on Docker Hub.
-If you're trying to run a Python application you could start off with the image `python:slim`, add your application, and install any dependencies to create an image specific to your app.
+If you're trying to run a Python application you could start off with the image `python:slim`, add your application and install any dependencies to create an image specific to your app.
 This is done using a Dockerfile.

 {{% fragment %}}
 A Dockerfile is just a text file containing a list of commands used to build an image.
 The default filename is just `Dockerfile`.
 Dockerfiles must begin with a `FROM` instruction which specifies a parent image, such as `python:3.9` or `node:15.7`.